DavidHe1127/Mr.He_HandBook/Web,Networking,System/networking.md

 ### Connection Problem

 - `connection timeout` port not opened or blocked by firewall
-- `connection refused` port is reachable but service is down/not listening on that port
+- `connection refused` port is reachable (open) but service is down/not listening on that port

 ```shell
 # will list what services listening on which port